 Who is ABR Belgium?

-ABR Belgium is the organization that propagates the ABR method in Belgium.
-In the centre of ABR Belgium is the method used, explained and taught to parents, therapists and caregivers of children and adults with physical disabilities.
+ABR Belgium is the main hub of the Advanced Bio-Mechanical Rehabilitation method in Europe.
+Through our various satellites, we teach the ABR method to parents, therapists and caregivers of children and adults with physical disabilities.

 What is ABR?

 ABR stands for Advanced Biomechanical Rehabilitation.
-It is a relatively young, alternative manual therapy, where a “patient” light pressure is practised on the body.
-By that particular technique of pressure, not only the superficial but also the deeper tissues are reached.
-The goal of ABR is to reinforce structurally those internal tissues.
-The treated person can gradually perform movements again, which he (no longer performed) couldn’t perform before.
+It is a complementary manual therapy, consisting of light pressure practiced in a specific way on the body.
+These pressure techniques allow us to reach the deeper structures of the human body.
+The goal of ABR is to reinforce those internal tissues.
+The patient starts performing movements which he never performed before or couldn’t perform anymore.
 Also important body functions can be improved significantly.
 This improves his quality of life.

 Who can benefit from ABR?

-All people – often children – who, because of brain damage are limited in their motor and/or suffer from functional disorders.
-Hereby consider the effects of cerebral palsy or brain damage: problems with movement (including fine motor skills), posture, respiration and so on.
-Also persons with behavioural and mental problems can benefit from ABR.
+All people – often children – who, due to brain damage are limited in their motor functions or suffer from functional disorders (including fine motor skills), posture, respiration and so on.

 Disorders that can be addressed by ABR

-Generally, ABR treats motor difficulties that often result from a failure in the brains or the nervous system, or from a disorder during the development (cerebral palsy, brain damage, Down Syndrome, Rett Syndrome, ...). e.g.:
+ABR treats motor difficulties that often result from the brain or nervous system failure, or from an accident during the foetus development (cerebral palsy, brain damage, Down Syndrome, Rett Syndrome, ...). e.g.: